brynsroberts/Automate-Data-Reduction/README.md

 ```
 ### Output

-* Script will create new reduced .txt file and MS-Flo files in same directory as original MS-Dial alignment file.
+* Script will create new reduced and toBeProcessed .txt file and MS-FLO files in same directory as original MS-Dial alignment file.
+* Chart displaying number of known and unknown features before and after reduction
+* Chart displaying %CV of internal standards in samples and pool qc samples
+* Chart displaying %CV of known features in samples and pool qc samples

 ## Sources